xangell/aries-cloudagent-python/docs/GettingStartedAriesDev/AriesAgentArchitecture.md

 # Aries Cloud Agent Internals: Agent and Controller

 This section talks in particular about the architecture of this Aries cloud agent implementation.
-An instance of an Aries agent is actually made up of to two parts - the agent itself and a controller.
+An instance of an Aries agent is actually made up of two parts - the agent itself and a controller.

 ![ACA-Py Deployment Overview](../assets/deploymentModel-full.png "ACA-Py Deployment Overview")